Mbellni/Thesis-Project-2025/README.md

 ### 2. Launch the Experience
 1. On your PC, open the folder you extracted from OneDrive.
-2. Double-click the application file
+2. Double-click the application file "Thesis_Project" (with the U logo)
 3. Put on your headset — you should automatically be inside the VR environment.

 ---

 ## How to Interact With the AI Character

 ### **Enable Push-to-Talk (A button)**